canonical/lxd/README.md

 #### How to enable LXD server for remote access?

-By default LXD server is not accessible from the network, because it only listens on a local unix socket.
-You can make LXD available from the network by specifying additional interface to listen to.
+By default LXD server is not accessible from the networks as it only listens on a local unix socket.
+You can make LXD available from the network by specifying additional addresses to listen to.
 This is done with the `core.https_address` config variable.

-To see the current server configuration, issue:
+To see the current server configuration, run:

     lxc config show

-To set the address to listen to, find out what addresses are available and use `config set` command on the server:
+To set the address to listen to, find out what addresses are available and use the `config set` command on the server:

     ip addr
     lxc config set core.https_address 192.168.1.15